 “There are countless ingredients that make up the human body and mind, like all the components that make up me as an individual with my own personality.
 Sure I have a face and voice to distinguish myself from others, but my thoughts and memories are unique only to me, and I carry a sense of my own destiny.
 Each of those things are just a small part of it, I collect information to use in my own way.
 All of that plans to create a mixture that forms me and gives a rise to my conscience.
 I feel confined, only free to expand myself within boundaries.”

 During my childhood there have been 3 anime motion pictures I have come to know that, in my opinion, have been considered the quintessential anime films.
-The one that brought anime to America and brought it there to stay forever, Akira.
-The one that I understand why some like, but could never really “get”, Jin-Roh and the Wolf Brigade.
-And then there’s this one which I consider the best of the 3, Ghost in the Shell.
+The one that brought anime to America, and brought it there to stay forever: Akira.
+The one that I understand why some like, but could never really “get:” Jin-Roh and the Wolf Brigade.
+And then there’s the one I consider the best of the 3, Ghost in the Shell.
 Ahead of it’s time, and more relevant than ever to this day.

 For the record, if you haven’t seen this film, stop reading now and watch it.
 Because there is going to be massive spoilers ahead, spoilers that are necessary to make for the philosophical subject matters this film brings up.
 I intend to go in-depth with these topics.
 The 5/5 rating should let you know how solid this film is.